shpaw415/bunext/README.md

 - Fix missing regex for [segmentName]
 - Fix Concurrent Read & Write of the Database
 - Add utils function to make fake data
+- cache is cleared for dev between version in browser